What to best area to stay in Budapest? Is Pest really the best?

 The large pool in the middle is surrounded by perfectly symmetrical Turkish-styled arches on its roof.
 Look to your four corners of the room and you’ll find hidden rooms each with its own pool.

 The pools all feature different temperature so you can dip into each of them in sequence and as you wish.

 Go hot, then warm, then cold, then back to warm, then hot…

 Switching it up is part of the process and the experience.
 I wanted to live at Veli Bej!
 When we were here it wasn’t that busy either which certainly helped with our relaxation mode goals.

 There are sauna and steam rooms at both locations which I do highly recommend!
 I enjoyed Veli Bej’s better overall.
 It’s also located at the hospital!
 Both are right next door to each other and on the Buda side of Budapest.

-While I was obsessed with the Castle District of Budapest and the Buda side in general, I did hop over to the Pest side of Budapest and I enjoyed these places the most.
+While I was obsessed with the Castle District of Budapest and the Buda side in general, I did visit Budapest’s Pest side and I enjoyed these places the most.
 They can be done in one day!

 Shoes on the Danube